junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "You have thirty minutes.
 I'll see you where I drop you.
 Don't miss the ride, alright?"
 Ajay gives him a sly grin, starting the ritual without waiting for an answer.

-The air swirls, sands and dirt rise from the ground, creating a small sandstorm.
+The air swirls, sands and dirt rising from the ground, creating a small sandstorm.
 In front of him, the wall painting comes alive, opening up and swallowing him in.

 The next blink, the surrounding shifts.
 The walls and streets disappear into bleak woods and grey sky.
-Monster growl in the distance.
+Monsters growl in the distance.
 Except --

 They're not really in the distance.

 Black smoke dropping to the ground around him like debris of an asteroid crashing onto a planet.
-Creatures with no face but all teeth emerges from the smoke, surrounding him and shrinking the circle fast.
+Creatures with no face but all teeth emerge from the smoke, surrounding him and shrinking the circle fast.

 "What?--" That is the only syllable Cas can make before the attacking begins.

 They are fast, and strong.
 So strong even as an angel he can't compete their strength.
 Cas is thrown into the air by this one and that, sharp black teeth sinking into his flesh.
 He does not know if it's his vessel or his grace that is being devoured.
 He screams in pain and feels strength losing quick.

 "We are Leviathans."
-One of them enjoy too much in its feast on him they actually bother answering his question.
+One of them enjoys too much in its feast on him they actually bother answering his question.

 Castiel gasps in disbelief.
 The prebiblical monster that would devour every living thing that ever exists, devour the whole planet and world if given the chance, God has to create a whole Purgatory to lock them away.
 He has heard of them like a story baby angels would heard from guardian angels as a bedside story.
 And now, he's in the middle of their dinner table.

 For a split of second, Cas thinks this might be his way of dying -- his true and final death.
 Becoming shared food of the Leviathans, without having a chance of finding Dean or saving him from this place.
 His internal twists.
 Cas focuses all his attention on the scrape of grace he still have left, trying -- thinking -- about exploding himself one last time just to get rid of these filthy creatures that live in the same dimension as Dean.
 That is when he feels the grips and teeth on his body loosens.

-Flashes of a blade shine in front him, the teethy head flying up before dropping to the ground, rolling a few steps away, spilling rain of black drops.
+Flashes of a blade shine in front of him, the teethy head flying up before dropping to the ground, rolling a few steps away, spilling a rain of black drops.

-Castiel drags himself up, looking at the figure fighting the creatures that are now starting to surround --
+Castiel drags himself up, looking at the figure fighting off the creatures that are now starting to surround --

-"Dean!"
-He cries out his name.
+"Dean!" he cries out his name.

 "Cas?"
-Dean answers automatically, looking in his direction, over joyfully, eyes sparkling.
+Dean answers automatically, looking in his direction, overjoyed, eyes sparkling.

-But just that blinks of distraction leaves enough of a fatal gap, the Leviathan he was fighting with gets the jump on him, the multilayers of teeth opening up, angling itself to bite on Dean's shoulder.
+But just that blink of distraction leaves enough of a fatal opening, the Leviathan he was fighting gets the jump on him, the multilayers of teeth opening wide, angling itself to bite down on Dean's shoulder.
 Dean is pinned to the ground, immobilized.

 "NO!!"
-Castiel rages, eyes blaring bright.
-"Close your eyes!"
-He manages to shout at the last moment, can't see if Dean has covered his eyes or not, pouring his power onto that Leviathan that is going to hurt Dean.
+Castiel rages, eyes blazing bright.
+"Close your eyes!" he manages to shout at the last moment, can't see if Dean has covered his eyes or not, pouring his power onto that Leviathan that is going to hurt Dean.
 Castiel can't think or see anything else.

 When the light is out, Dean pants.
 The Leviathans are still there, even more than before.
-The one baring Cas's angelic rage backs off a few steps, but it doesn't seem to hurt, not fatally anyway.
+The one bearing Cas's angelic rage backs off a few steps, but it doesn't seem to hurt, not fatally anyway.
 It widens the ugly mouth, laughing.
-It's voice as sharp as its teeth, and it says, smirkingly, "Rock beats scissor, Leviathans beat angel."
+Its voice as sharp as its teeth, and it says, smirkingly, "Rock beats scissor, Leviathan beats angel."

 There is no way they can win them, no way to even get a head start to run away from them long enough to reach back to the ride the rogue reaper promised.

 "Dean!"
 Cas is desperate, doesn't even have time to check if Dean is hurt.
-His vision blocked by more apparently irritated Leviathans attracted from the light show.
+His vision is blocked by more apparently irritated Leviathans attracted by the light show.
 There is no way he can make it out alive, the monsters are obviously more interested in him than anything else, but Dean, if Dean can make it to the rendezvous point, then maybe --

 "Dean!
 You have to go!
 I'll distract them!
 The -- the ride is coming soon --" The attacks already restart, the angel blade is doing very little, more teeth and black goo sinking into his flesh and bones, he screams in his true voice.